com2u/SVTrain/README.md

 3. Set up variable STATIC_SERVER_PORT, STATIC_SERVER_HOST for the static server that serve files from directories with exploring files (That server will be process files from ROOT_PATH directory)
 4. Set up variable ROOT_PATH.
 It is path to directory with exploring files.
 5. Set up variable COMMAND_FILES_PATH, set it with directory which consists files train.bat, validate.bat etc.
-6. Set up variable DELETED_FILES_PATH, set it with directory which file will be moved on delete action
-6. Set up variable FORWARD_ONLY equal to `True` or `False` to enable or disable Forward only mode
-6. Set up variable SELECTED_TARGET_FOLDER, set it with directory which selected files will be moved on forward only mode
-6. Set up variable NOT_SELECTED_TARGET_FOLDER, set it with directory which not selected files will be moved on forward only mode
-7. Update variables in file `/config/ui.js` if you want to change default GUI variables file right menu's width, number of images for page, ...
+6. Update variables in file `/config/ui.js` if you want to change default GUI variables file right menu's width, number of images for page, ...

 ## Install npm packages